Conical geodesic bicombings on subsets of normed vector spaces: Abstract

 \section{Abstract}

-In this paper we establish existence and uniqueness results for conical geodesic bicombings on subsets of normed vector spaces.
-Concerning existence, we give a first example of a convex geodesic bicombing that is not consistent.
-Furthermore, we show that under a mild geometric assumption on the norm a conical geodesic bicombing on an open subset of a normed vector space locally consists of linear geodesics.
-As an application, we obtain by the use of a Cartan-Hadamard type result that if a closed convex subset $C$ of a Banach space has non-empty interior, then it admits a unique consistent conical geodesic bicombing, namely the one given by the linear segments.
+We prove existence and uniqueness results for conical geodesic bicombings on subsets of normed vector spaces.
+Concerning existence, we give a first example of a non-consistent convex geodesic bicombing.
+Furthermore, we show that under a mild geometric assumption on the norm, a conical bicombing on an open subset of a normed space locally consists of linear geodesics.
+As an application, we obtain by the use of a Cartan-Hadamard type result that if a closed convex subset of a Banach space has non-empty interior, then it admits a unique consistent conical geodesic bicombing, namely the one given by linear segments.